evansmwendwa/oauth2-proxy/README.md

 This app allows you to protect your `client_id` and `client_secret` and maintain a csrf protected session using cookies.

+**NB:** This application is built using [Slim Framework](https://www.slimframework.com/) and tested using an oAuth2 implementation for [Laravel Passport](https://laravel.com/docs/5.6/passport)

+If you have any ideas, concerns e.t.c please open a pull request.
+Contribution is highly encouraged.

 ## Deploying with Nginx

-**NB:** This app must be deployed in the same domain name as your SPA application in order to bypass CORS (`This is for security measures - if you have to enable CORS then this might not be the correct solution for you`)
+**NB:** This application must be deployed in the same domain name as your SPA application in order to bypass CORS (`This is for security measures - if you have to enable CORS then this might not be the correct solution for you`)

 **NB:** It's highly recommended you run this proxy app under HTTPS